Simon’s move gives him independence and helps him connect with his community

 Susan uses a wheelchair for mobility and receives assistance through the NDIS to support her independent living.

+Her mother, Lynne says that moving to the unit has made a big difference in Susan’s life.
 “The unit is wonderful.
 Susan continues to flourish and expand her social networks now she has her own home,” says Lynne.

-Overall, Susan says the move to her home has been a wonderful experience.
+Susan says the move to her home has been a wonderful experience.

-“The location is great, it’s got a large shopping centre close by, there’s a bus stop right in front of the units and the Riverway is across the road, where lots of festivals and events happen” says Susan.
+“The location is great, it’s got a large shopping centre close by, there’s a bus stop right in front of the units and the Riverway is across the road, where lots of festivals and events happen,” says Susan.

 “My neighbours and I go across to some of the festivals and I help Bevan, one of my neighbours, water the gardens within the complex and take out the bins on bin day.”